Garados007/Werewolf/README.md

 If this multiplexer needs to create a room it searches for a available game server first and directs to them.

-This multiplexer has a simpler Rest Api (this is a subset of the game server Rest Api) to let the client know which game server it has to use.

 You can also use this multiplexer (this is also availble in the game server) to provide static content.
 If you have a proxy like NginX in front it is recommended to let them handle the static content.
 All static content is provided on `/content/` on every server.